 Next steps

-To help transition, it is encouraged to adjust workflows to use the new Metadata Editor, removing Metadata Editor Classic in preparation for its retirement.
-Proactive evaluation and adoption of the Metadata Editor is recommended to test your workflows with the Metadata Editor and note any challenges.
-If you encounter concerns or obstacles during this process, please provide feedback to Esri for review and assistance.
+For a smooth transition, it is encouraged to adjust your organization’s workflows to use the new metadata editor in preparation for the retirement of metadata editor classic.
+Proactive evaluation and adoption of the metadata editor is recommended to test your workflows.
+If you encounter concerns or obstacles during this process, please share your feedback on the Metadata, Catalogs and Search Esri Community, or reach out to Esri Support for assistance.
 This feedback will help in addressing issues effectively and connecting you with relevant supporting materials or teams.

 Looking ahead

-Previously, ArcGIS had different experiences with metadata editors across the platform.
-The unified Metadata Editor was developed to reduce the complexity and unify the metadata editing experience across ArcGIS.
+The ArcGIS platform has had different experiences for editing metadata.
+The unified metadata editor was developed to reduce the complexity and unify the metadata editing experience across ArcGIS.
 It will soon be seamlessly integrated into ArcGIS Pro to match the metadata editing experience in ArcGIS Online and ArcGIS Enterprise.
 The primary focus remains on simplifying and accelerating the creation and maintenance of metadata, ensuring that users can efficiently and effectively manage metadata for their data in ArcGIS.
 Through these advancements, we look forward to a more efficient, collaborative, and innovative approach to metadata management across ArcGIS.

 Resources